Naim Süleymanoğlu

-Early life, early career, and defection to Turkey
+Early life in Bulgaria, early career, and defection to Turkey

-Süleymanoğlu was born in Ptichar, Kardzhali Province, Bulgaria to an ethnic Turkish family.
+Süleymanoğlu was born in Ptichar, Kardzhali Province, Bulgaria.
 His father was a miner who stood only five feet tall, while his mother was four-foot-seven.
 He set a world weightlifting record during his teens and would have been an overwhelming favorite to win gold at the 1984 Summer Olympics had Bulgaria not joined in a boycott by the Eastern Bloc.

 In the 1980s, Bulgaria's government implemented a program called the Revival Process which required ethnic minorities to adopt Slavic names and barred their languages.
 As a result, Süleymanoğlu was forced to change his name to Naum Shalamanov (Bulgarian: Наум Шаламанов) in 1985.
 He decided to leave Bulgaria after these experiences and he conducted encrypted correspondence with Turkish Squad during the period.

 While on a trip to the World Cup Final in Melbourne in 1986, Süleymanoğlu escaped his handlers, and after several days in hiding, he defected at the Turkish Embassy in Canberra.
 When Embassy officials reported the situation to Turgut Özal, The Prime Minister ordered him to be brought at once.
 He landed in London first, where he was transferred into a private jet to fly into Istanbul and Ankara eventually.
 After making his way to Istanbul, he changed his name back to Süleymanoğlu.

 In 2012, Süleymanoğlu said, "Against all the odds, I've never been nostalgic.
 After being treated with such attitude, you wouldn't regret it.
 The Bulgarians changed the names of 2 million people by force.
 It was a very difficult period.
 People who witnessed the events would know.
 I wouldn't change any of the decisions I took that day in my life.
 Even if I could set back the clock, I would still escape Bulgaria.
 Because as the Turkish people, we were too hard-pressed in Bulgaria."